-The Bank takes on exposure to credit risk; the risk that a counterparty will cause a financial loss for the Bank by failing to discharge an obligation.
+Due to its normal lending activities, Bank undertakes credit risk; the risk that a counterparty will fail to fulfill its obligations towards the Bank.
 The failure by the Bank's borrowers to meet their contractual obligations may materially affect the Bank's activities and have a negative impact on the Bank's profits.
 Credit risk is the most important risk for the Bank's business.
 Management therefore carefully manages its exposure to credit risk.
-Credit exposures arise principally in lending activities such as loans and advances, and investment activities that bring debt securities and other bills into the Bank's asset portfolio.
 There is also credit risk in off-balance sheet financial instruments, such as credit commitments and obligations arising from related security (collateral, warranty, guarantee, etc.) agreements.
 Credit risk management and control are centralized in the credit risk management team of Bank's Strategy and Risk Management Department and the Loan Department and are reported to the Board of Bank and the Executive Board.